-Knowledge Autonomy Coping with complexity Perception of professional context Practitioner (PCIfA) Good technical knowledge of archaeological best practice: consistently defines and excavates low-complexity archaeological features and deposits Produces clear and concise primary paper and/or digital records (context sheets, plans, elevations and photographs) Understands the requirements for, and can take, environmental samples Differentiates between commonly encountered artefact types Good awareness of relevant professional standards, guidelines, ethics and health and safety Understands the benefit of Continuing Professional Development (CPD) (e.g. background reading and attending archaeological events) Liaises with site supervisors, Project Manager, or other senior staff as required, within their organisation Works under supervision, with frequent direction, as part of a team, has an awareness of deadlines, and can manage their own time Follows site methodology and appropriate professional guidance, including health and safety procedures Able to demonstrate principles of interpretation, but may require insruction or mentoring from senior staff Understands the principles of excavation and stratigraphic recording Ability to interpret low-complexity stratigraphic sequences under supervision Ability to cope with changes to the planned strategy due to external constraints Recognises professional limitations and can identify when and where it is necessary to ask for guidance Understanding of individual role within team/site Understands the need for quality recording required during their part of the process Aware of the aims of the project and the rationale for specific methods and techniques Appreciates how each person within a project team has specific tasks that lead to a single outcome from fieldwork to archiving Demonstrates understanding of the ethical requirements of the Code of conduct and is able to apply to own work.
-Upholds the values of the Institute to work in the public interest
+Good technical knowledge of archaeological best practice; consistently defines and excavates low-complexity archaeological features and deposits.
+Produces clear and concise primary paper and/or digital records (context sheets, plans, elevations and photographs).
+Understands the requirements for, and can take, environmental samples.
+Differentiates between commonly encountered artefact types.
+Good awareness of relevant professional standards, guidelines, ethics and health and safety.
+Understands the benefit of Continuing Professional Development (CPD) (e.g. background reading and attending archaeological events).
+Liaises with site supervisors, Project Manager, or other senior staff as required, within their organisation.
+Works under supervision, with frequent direction, as part of a team, has an awareness of deadlines, and can manage their own time.
+Follows site methodology and appropriate professional guidance, including health and safety procedures.
+Able to demonstrate principles of interpretation but may require instruction or mentoring from senior staff.
+Understands the principles of excavation and stratigraphic recording.
+Ability to interpret low-complexity stratigraphic sequences under supervision.
+Ability to cope with changes to the planned strategy due to external constraints.
+Recognises professional limitations and can identify when and where it is necessary to ask for guidance.